-'''

 http://snap.berkeley.edu/run#present:Username=jens&ProjectName=tree%20animation

-'''

 (Note that "Username" and "ProjectName" are TitleCased, even though the flags such as "noRun" are camelCased.
 Note also that a space in the project name must be represented in Unicode as %20.)
 The verb present behaves like run: it ordinarily starts the project in presentation mode, but its behavior can be modified with the same four flags as for run.
 The verb cloud (yes, we know it's not a verb in its ordinary use) behaves like open except that it loads from the Snap! cloud rather than from the Internet in general.
+The verb dl (short for "download") does not start Snap! but just downloads a cloud-saved project to your computer as an .xml file.
+This is useful for debugging; sometimes a defective project that Snap! won't run can be downloaded, edited, and then re-saved to the cloud.

-G Mirror Sites
+H. Mirror Sites